-The Legend golf course and clubhouse is located just steps from the Lodge at Giants Ridge.
-The Quarry is located 2 miles south of the Lodge.
-For Legend and Quarry rates and tee times, visit https://www.giantsridge.com/golf.
+The Legend golf course and clubhouse is located just steps from The Lodge at Giants Ridge.
+The Quarry is located 2 miles south of The Lodge.

 Five trails are available for hiking and walking within the Giants Ridge Resort Area.

-Seasonal lift service to gravity trails via the Sarajevo chair lift runs weekends spring through fall.
-Please check here for specific hours as they are subject to change based on weather conditions and sunset times.
+Please check for specific chairlift hours as they are subject to change based on weather conditions and sunset times.

-The Mesabi Trail is a 135-mile reclaimed rail trail that runs right through the Giants Ridge Recreation area and is accessible right out the front door of the Lodge at Giants Ridge.
+The Mesabi Trail is a 135-mile reclaimed rail trail that runs right through the Giants Ridge Recreation area and is accessible right out the front door of The Lodge at Giants Ridge.
 The trail primarily winds east/southeast from Giants Ridge, connecting through dozens of quaint small towns on the way to its terminus in Grand Rapids.
 Shorter links run a few miles to the north/northwest of the Lodge (future construction will eventually connect the trail to Ely) and southeast to Hoyt Lakes.
-The trail is paved in the areas surrounding the Lodge, and in other areas consists of crushed limestone and gravel.
+The trail is paved in the areas surrounding The Lodge, and in other areas consists of crushed limestone and gravel.
 Bike rentals are available from the Giants Ridge Chalet located next door to the Lodge.
 A $15 annual or $5 three-day pass, accessible at self-pay stations, is required.
-Download a map Mesabi Trail map here.

 The Lodge at Giants Ridge is located at the base of the Giants Ridge ski area and is the only ski in/ski out lodging property at Giants Ridge.
 The Lodge’s instant ski in/ski out access, large indoor pool, hot tub and arcade, and location just three-hours’ drive from the Twin Cities, makes our resort a family favorite winter sports destination.